stylesm/universityofnottingham.github.io/docs/guidelines/azure-devops-scrum/azure-devops-setup.md

 ##Localisation
-If your VSTS is appearing with American datetime settings, click on your initials or profile image in the top right of VSTS and select 'My Profile'.
+If your Azure DevOps is appearing with American datetime settings, click on your initials or profile image in the top right of Azure DevOps and select 'My Profile'.
 ![Select your options](./images/Localisation1.PNG "Select your options")

 On the next screen, select the 'Edit Profile' option.